jtormey/redux-receive-enhancer/README.md

 `timeout :: (Int, a -> b)`

 A `timeout` property can be added to `types` to specify how long `receive` should wait for an action.
 It should be an array, the first element is the time in milliseconds for the timeout, the second is optional and is a function that will be called to determine what the returned promise should resolve with (by default, it will reject the promise with `Error('TIMEOUT')`).

+## Disclaimer

+If you find this enhancer useful, you may not be using redux correctly.